timgent/data-flare/docs-source/available-metrics.md

 * `CountDistinctValuesMetric` - count the distinct values across a given set of columns
 * `ComplianceMetric` - calculate the fraction of rows that comply with the given condition
 * `DistinctnessMetric` - calculate the fraction of rows that are unique
+* `MinValueMetric` - calculate the minimum value in a given column.
+Returns None if no rows in the dataset
+* `MaxValueMetric` - calculate the maximum value in a given column.
+Returns None if no rows in the dataset

 With most metrics a filter can be applied before the metric gets calculated - you can see an example of this below.